 As well as making big and small changes to your home, you can use all kinds of tools and gadgets to help you regain or maintain your freedom at home.
 From gardening tools to simple pick-up tools, there are lots of things that can help you do everyday tasks.

-Pick-up tools are great to help you grab things without bending down and you can get tools to help you with everything from turning keys to opening doors.
+Pick-up tools or reachers are great to help you grab things without bending down and you can get tools to help you with everything from turning keys to opening doors.

 If you have low vision or hearing, lots of aids can help you by providing speech options and sound amplifiers.
-And of course, there's the fun things.
+And of course, there are the fun things too.
 You shouldn't have to stop gardening, reading or exercising because you're getting older.

 Stay in control of your life by fitting your home around you, instead of moving somewhere new.
 You can keep your independence and your dignity, without having to sacrifice your home or privacy.